sc468/GamerStream/README.md

-# PlayerStream
-Insight Data Engineering 2018 Project
+# 2018-Insight Data Engineering Project
-# 2018-InsightDE
+# GamerStream

-# Project Idea: Player Stream
 Real-time analytics in online games.

 # What is the purpose, and most common use cases?